Stratton Strawless

 Stratton Strawless is a village in the county of Norfolk and district of Broadland.
-The civil parish covers 714 acre and has a population of 495, increasing to a population of 580 in the 2011 Census.
+The civil parish covers 714 acre and has a population of 495, increasing to 580 in the 2011 Census.
 Located close and to the east of the A140 road and being 4.5 mi south of the market town of Aylsham and some 7 mi north of Norwich.
 Much of the parish has been given over to the growing of arable crops, but there are substantial amounts of mixed woodland to be found.

 History

 The village was first recorded in the Domesday Book (1086) as Stratuna ('tun') meaning house or farm in Anglo-Saxon.
 Strawless is an appellative from the poorness of the soil, producing little grain and less straw, but favourable to the production of timber.